hump.vector¶

 end

-(other)¶ Arguments: - other (vector) – Other vector to measure the distance to.
+• other (vector) – Other vector to measure the distance to.

-Returns: The distance of the vectors.
+The distance of the vectors.

 Get distance of two vectors.
-The same as (a - b):len()
+The same as (a - b):len().

 Example: